kerimoyle/cellml-specification/reference/inform/informB11_reset_value1.rst

     match those of the :code:`test_variable` against which it will be compared.
 In this example the :code:`reset_value` (the new position of the ball over the table) must be in metres to match the :code:`variable`\'s units, as with the :code:`test_value` which must match the units of the :code:`test_variable`.
+A mismatch of units here doesn't mean you have an invalid CellML2.0 model, but it does mean that it may not behave in the way you are expecting!